-The Penalty Notice is a fine that is issued to each parent/carer who condoned the absence or was responsible for the child during the period of unauthorised absence for which the fine has been issued.
-Parents/carers will be warned of the likelihood of a Penalty Notice being issued for unauthorised absence via a letter in line with the academy attendance Case Conference meetings or the school's Attendance Policy procedures.
+The Penalty Notice is a fine that is issued to each parent/carer who is responsible for the child during the period of unauthorised absence for which the fine has been issued.
+Parents/carers will be warned of the likelihood of a Penalty Notice being issued for unauthorised absence via a letter in line with the academy Attendance Case Conference meetings or academy procedures.
 For each case of unauthorised absence, the respective Local Authority will decide whether a Penalty Notice, and the level of such notice, is issued to one or more parent/carers for each child.